 Example: for listed companies, the price is exactly equal to the number of all shares multiplied by the share price.
 This is the market capitalization.
 At any given moment, it represents how much market participants are willing to pay for shares of the company, the stock.

 This is not so simple for a company that is not listed on the stock exchange.
 However, comparisons with listed companies can help to make the calculated value of a company more plausible.

 Such comparison procedures can also be used if it is known for what price comparable companies have traded.
-However, it is difficult to obtain such information, which is often confidential.
-In this case, you will have to rely on arithmetic methods that use either earnings as the basic variable or cash flow.
+However, obtaining such often confidential information is difficult.
+If no relevant information about transactions that have taken place is available, you will have to rely on computational methods that use either earnings as a base figure or cash flow.

 Conclusion on business valuation